ALLAN-DIP/diplomacy/README.md

 The web interface will be accessible at <http://localhost:3000>.

-To login, users can use admin/password or username/password.
+To log in, users can use `admin`/`password` (special admin mode) or `username`/`password`.
 Additional users can be created by logging in with a username that does not exist in the database.

 ![Screenshot of the web interface with an in-progress game](docs/images/web_interface.png)